Is Mukesh Ambani Venturing Into Genome Testing In India?

 Genome testing is an absolute game-changer and in some cases, even acts as a lifesaver.
 After all, not only can it reveal a person’s predisposition to cancers, but it can also identify genetic disorders and other cardiac and neurodegenerative diseases.
 In many of these cases, early detection can be the difference between life and death.

 Ambani’s test kit is also going to be a lot more affordable than the current alternatives.
-At USD 145 (INR 12,000 approximately), this test will be 86% cheaper than the cost of a full genome sequencing report from companies like MedGenome or Mapmygenome (those can cost as much as USD 1000 or INR 82,500).
+At USD 145 (SGD 195.31 approximately), this test will be 86% cheaper than the cost of a full genome sequencing report from companies like MedGenome or Mapmygenome (those can cost as much as USD 1000 or SGD 1346.98 approx.).
 In fact, Ambani’s test might be the cheapest of its kind in the world, which clearly makes it a game-changer in more ways than one.

 Additionally, the genome tests, and the biological data they offer, can also help Pharmaceutical companies and scientists developed more effective drugs.

-Mycoplasma Infection: What Is It And What Are Its Causes And Symptoms?
+Mycoplasma Infection: What Is It And The Symptoms To Look Out For

-Heart Failure Facts And Statistics: Why Are So Many Young Adults Getting Heart Attacks?

 (Main and